MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 - **Data**- View and edit player data records.
 - **Inventory**- View, grant, and revoke **ItemInstances**.
 - **Purchases**- View a player's real money purchase history.
-- **Virtual Currency**- View and edit player virtual currency (VC) balances.
+- **Virtual Currency**- View and edit player virtual currency (**VC**) balances.
 - **Characters**- View player-owned characters and edit basic details.
-- **Multiplayer**- View player match history from **Multiplayer** sessions.
+- **Multiplayer**- View player match history from multiplayer sessions.
 - **Bans**- View player ban history.

 #### Leaderboards

-Leaderboards, the second tab, displays all the active leaderboards for your title.
+**Leaderboards**, the second tab, displays all the active leaderboards for your title.
 PlayFab leaderboards are driven by your player statistics.
 Selecting a statistic will display the corresponding leaders.

 ![Game Manager - Players - Leaderboards](media/tutorials/game-manager-player-leaderboards.png)

-Selecting a **Player Name** will take you to that **Player** overview.
+Selecting a **Player Name** will take you to that player overview.

 The leaderboard reset frequency controls when one "season" begins and another ends.
 Our leaderboards can optionally to reset themselves **hourly**, **daily**, **weekly** and **monthly**.